manudxt/natural_gas_trading/README.md

-# Code is in sample_strategy.ipynb
+# Code is in spread_strategy.ipynb